 Value Description Selected Documents (n) tab The document titles of the documents you selected to print.
 If you want to remove any documents before printing them, you can clear them at this tab.
 Basic Options tab What do you want to print?
-Select one of the following options: Selected documents (n) - Select this to print all the documents you selected.
-Note: Select Include document attachments, where available to also include any attached document associated with the items you are printing.
+Select one of the following options: ■ Full documents for selected results (n) - Select this to print all the documents you selected.
+Note: Select Include document attachments, where available to also include any attached documents associated with the items you are printing.
 See How do I download, print, email, and send to Dropbox the document attachments associated with my results? for details.
-Document attachments only (where available) - If any documents you want to print contain attachments, you can choose to print only those attachments (and not the related documents).
-Results list for "search term" - Select this to print the results list (not the documents themselves).
-Profile Suite Report or Verdict &amp; Settlement Analyzer Report - Select this to print the full profile report.
-(Once you select this option, you must decide if you want to print just the charts and graphs, or if you want to print charts and graphs and the results list.)
-(Litigation Profile Suite or Verdict &amp; Settlement Analyzer users only.)
+Attachments only for selected results, where available - If any documents you want to print contain attachments, you can choose to print only those attachments (and not the related documents). ■ The following results from your results list - Select this to print the results list (not the documents themselves), and then enter the specific results you want delivered.
+You can download up to 250 of the top 1,000 results. ■ Profile Suite Report or Verdict & Settlement Analyzer Report - Select this to print the full profile report.
+(Once you select this option, you must decide if you want to print just the charts and graphs, or if you want to print charts and graphs and the results list.
+If you choose to deliver the results list, you can select any number or combination of results up to 250 total.)
+(Litigation Profile Suite or Verdict & Settlement Analyzer users only.)
 Printer type Select one of the following options: Note: Depending on your default printer selection, you may be prompted with other options for delivering the document.
 For example, if you have specified Microsoft XPS Document Writer as your default printer, you will be prompted to save the document, which you can then print.
-Attached printer - The document will be printed on your attached printer.
+Attached printer - The documents will be printed on your attached printer.
 LexisNexis® printer - The document will be printed using the LexisNexis print utility, which streamlines the print and download request process.
 Formatting Options tab Include the following in the delivered document: Cover page - Select this if you want an introductory cover page as the first page in your document.
-LexisNexis® logo - Select this if you want LexisNexis® branding in your printed document attachment.